microsoft/CCF/doc/operations/configuration.rst

 Advanced Configuration Options
 ------------------------------

-.. warning:: The following configuration options have sensible default options and should only be modified with care.
+.. warning:: The following configuration options have sensible default values and should be modified with care.

 ``tick_period_ms``
 ~~~~~~~~~~~~~~~~~~